 Conservation Tip: Plant some trees and save on your heating and cooling costs.

 In this era of tight budgets and conservation awareness, homeowners are looking for “green” ways to save on your heating expenses and lower their home heating oil bill.
 Did you know the simple act of planting a tree can save you money in energy costs?
 Planting the right tree in the right place is the key to saving energy with trees.
-When done the properly, the right trees will provide both winter wind protection and cooling summer shade, while maximizing the temperature efficiency inside your home.
+When done properly, the right trees will provide both winter wind protection and cooling summer shade, while maximizing the temperature efficiency inside your home.
 At the same time, planting trees can add beauty, privacy, and enhanced wildlife habitat.

 What is the right tree in the right place?

 There are two things to consider.
 The kind of tree you select and where you plant it.
 Both are important to your conservation efforts.
-You’re also going to want to be aware of some other things such conflicts with power lines and other obstructions, of course.
+You’re also going to want to be aware of some other things such as conflicts with power lines and other obstructions, of course.

 Let’s start with deciduous trees, trees that lose all of their leaves each fall.
 They will save energy in summer by shading your home, paved areas that hold heat, and air conditioning units.
 Small deciduous trees and shrubs, and especially those with low, dense branches, also can serve as effective wind barriers.
 In the winter, when they lose their leaves, they allow warming sunlight to reach your southern exposures which can stretch the time between oil tanks fills.